The Abominable Dr Phibes

 The dialogue on offer is as rich as the visual cacophony that seeps out of every frame.
 Due to his accident, Phibes can no longer speak without the aid of a mechanical device – Price reverberates lines such ‘Love means never having to say you're ugly’ and ‘Nine killed her; nine shall die!
 Eight have died, soon to be nine.
 Nine eternities in doom!’ in ghoulish and haunting tones.

 Price’s performance is one of undeniable theatrical chutzpah.
 The sight of him flailing around while playing his organ and gesturing dramatically must be seen to be believed.
-However is it testament to the talent of Vincent Price that the character if Dr Phibes is at once rendered a tragic and sympathetic monster and never becomes the campy characterure he would have become had a lesser actor portrayed him.
+However is it testament to the talent of Vincent Price that the character of Dr Phibes is at once rendered a tragic and sympathetic monster and never becomes the characterure he would have become had a lesser actor portrayed him.
 Phibes doesn’t even speak for the first half an hour of the film and Price conveys the character’s fragile emotional state through exquisite body language and those piercing eyes of his.
-As the actor wore a mask (of his own face) he can’t even rely on facial expressions to aid his performance.
-His face is grimaced into a cold stare which nicely contrasted with the colourful, full blooded dialogue he spouts.

 When we finally see Phibes without his mask, the sight is genuinely shocking and more than a little touching.
 We are at once reminded of that other tragic, organ-playing icon of melancholy horror, the Phantom of the Opera and Phibes is imbued with a similar haunting pathos.

-All of the other grotesque characters in the films, from the doctor’s mysterious and eerily silent assistant Vulnavia (Virginia North) to the ever-cynical detective inspector Trout (Peter Jeffrey) are reasonably fleshed out and enhance the macabre proceedings with rigor.
+All of the other grotesque characters in the films, from the doctor’s mysterious and eerily silent assistant Vulnavia (Virginia North) to the ever-cynical detective inspector Trout (Peter Jeffrey) enhance the macabre proceedings with rigor.

 An immensely gothic, elaborate, camp and oddly affecting film, it somehow comes as no surprise to hear ‘Somewhere over the Rainbow’ play out over the closing titles.
 A psychedelic little wonderland of gallows humour and sadistic charm.